Law - Political Science - Administration

 Presentation

-University diploma open since the start of the 2002-2003 academic year to students in law, humanities and social sciences who hold the L2 diploma.
-It is also open to magistrates of the judicial, administrative and financial orders as well as to lawyers.
+University diploma open since the start of the 2002-2003 academic year to students in law, arts, and humanities and social sciences who hold a bachelor's degree.
+It is also open to magistrates in the judicial, administrative, and financial orders, as well as lawyers.

-It is a University Diploma.
-It is therefore not awarded by the State and cannot be an equivalent condition of access to a postgraduate diploma or another grande école.
-Nevertheless, its interest is to reinforce the legal and general culture of students, doctoral students in law and law professionals.
-Above all, it offers the Faculty of Law and Political Science of Montpellier a parallel and optional training in legal theory and philosophy that complements the traditional curriculum.
+It is a university diploma.
+It is therefore not awarded by the State and cannot be considered equivalent to a postgraduate degree or other prestigious university qualification.
+Nevertheless, its purpose is to strengthen the legal and general knowledge of students, doctoral students in law, and legal professionals.
+Above all, it offers the Faculty of Law and Political Science of Montpellier a parallel and optional course in legal theory and philosophy that complements the traditional curriculum.

 Books: